EU AI Act Deadlines: What's Due and When After the Omnibus Delay

 - Request documentation from providers of high-risk AI systems

-- Design human oversight processes
+- Design and staff human oversight processes

 - Set up monitoring and logging infrastructure